M.A.

 The program has six elements:

 Core courses provide a comprehensive understanding of the theories, history, techniques and problems common to museums, historical agencies and related institutions.
-The capstone course (MUSE 803), taken in your third semester, provides an avenue for you to conduct research or other creative activities that advance the discipline of museum studies.
+The final core course (MUSE 803), taken in your third semester, provides an avenue for you to conduct research or other creative activities that advance the discipline of museum studies.

 We group museum professional specialties into the following categories.
 For each specialty, courses incorporate training in best practices, policy development, legal and regulatory concerns, and future trends.